OGEL Call for Papers: Special Issue on the "Hydrogen Economy"

 - International trading of hydrogen and standardisation

-Proposals should be submitted to the editors by 15 August 2020, with final papers to be submitted before 1 October 2020.
+Proposals should be submitted to the editors at your earliest convenience, final papers to be submitted before 1 October 2020.

 Papers Please CC firstname.lastname@example.org when you submit material or have any questions.